atelierbram/syntax-highlighting/duotones/README.md

 Go to [demopage](http://atelierbram.github.io/syntax-highlighting/duotones)

-> “DuoTone themes use only 2 hues.
-This leads to a more calm color scheme, but still lets you find the stuff you're looking for.”
+> “DuoTone themes use only 2 hues (7 shades in total).
+It **tones down** less important parts (like punctuation and brackets) and highlights only the **important** ones.
+This leads to a more calm color scheme, but still lets you find the stuff you’re looking for.”

 ![DuoTones Dark theme](http://atelierbram.github.io/syntax-highlighting/assets/img/duotones-dark_vim_960x640.png "DuoTones Dark theme")
 Screenshot of DuoTones Dark theme in Vim